 I choose not to follow the same approach employed by other presenters since the intent was different from one behind other projects.
 This required me to place the following ground rules as a concept to base my project on.

-- Focusing on only one individual known as a Betelnut Beauty.
+- Focusing on only one individual known as a Betelnut Beauty and people around her.

 - Being free from preconceptions and pre-conclusions.
 Don't shoot for gathering a piece to illustrate a conclusion, which was set in advance.
 What I mean to portray will emerge only by following, watching, and shooting the reality of my subject.